HillaryDanan/game-theory-trust-suite/article.md

 **Access the Game Theory Trust Suite:** [Game Theory Trust Suite Github]

-**For complementary perspectives on consciousness and debugging, see:** ["Consciousness: The Universe Debugging Itself"]
+**For complementary perspectives on consciousness and debugging, see:** [https://github.com/HillaryDanan/hexagonal-consciousness-suite/blob/main/article.md]

-**For testing various shape patterns of representation at different levels of analysis of consciousness, see:** [Hexagonal Consciousness Suite Github]
+**For testing various shape patterns of representation at different levels of analysis of consciousness, see:** [https://github.com/HillaryDanan/hexagonal-consciousness-suite/tree/main]

 Trust, verify, and build.